PREAMBLE AND SUMMARY

 2.8.1.
 Research and development organizations

-R&D activities in Slovakia are based on national long term strategic plans transferred into medium term projects, which reflect country specific conditions and Slovakia’s nuclear energy needs.
-The strategic plans and projects are bound to international research and development activities, particularly those conducted within the European Union or OECD Nuclear Energy Agency (OECD/NEA) members.
+R&D activities in Slovakia are mostly based on solving the current specific problems arising from practice in industry.
+Individual projects are bound to international R&D activities, particularly those conducted within the European Union or OECD Nuclear Energy Agency (OECD/NEA) members.

 Organizations which conduct nuclear research and development in Slovakia include: